We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Fun Outdoor San Diego Kids Activities

-The good news is that the whole family can enjoy these activities for kids in San Diego County at any time of the year.
-I’ve included places with multiple activities, such as Mission Bay, as well as specific activities you can choose from throughout the County.
+The good news is that the whole family can enjoy these activities for kids in San Diego County year-round.
+I’ve included both all-in-one spots like Mission Bay and other family-friendly places across my hometown.

 27. Kayak the Sea Caves